 - 1. The Board of Examiners meets every month with the full committee. - 2.
-The chairs and secretaries are in charge of the daily management.
-They meet weekly to discuss non-standard requests, appeals, the topics and the agenda of the plenary, and any other business that comes to the table. - 3.
+The chairs and secretaries are in charge of the daily management and they meet weekly to discuss non-standard requests, appeals, the topics and the agenda of the plenary, and any other business that comes to the table. - 3.
 The meetings of the Board of Examiners are not public due to the confidential nature of matters discussed. - 4.
-If a request or complaint submitted to the Board of Examiners involves an examiner who is a member of the Board of Examiners, this person will abstain from deciding on the request or complaint as stated in art.
+In the event that a request or complaint submitted to the Board of Examiners involves an examiner who is a member of the Board of Examiners, the examiner concerned will abstain from deciding on the request or complaint as stated in art.
 7.12b.4 of the WHW. - 5.
 The Board of Examiners may delegate clearly defined duties [to (sub-)committees]. - 6.
-The secretaries to the Board of Examiners may make standard decisions based on the EER, R&R and/or the jurisprudence of the Board of Examiners.
-Non-standard requests are discussed during the weekly meetings of the chair(s) and the secretaries.

-- 7. Only complete and correctly submitted requests and complaints will be accepted for processing. - 8.
+The secretaries to the Board of Examiners may make standard decisions based on the EER, the R&R and/or the jurisprudence of the Board of Examiners.
+Non-standard requests are discussed during the weekly meetings of the chair(s) and the secretaries. - 7.
+Only complete and correctly submitted requests and complaints will be accepted for processing. - 8.
 The Board of Examiners decides upon a request or complaint within 20 working days after the request or complaint was submitted.
-In special circumstances this term can be extended by another 4 weeks.
+In special circumstances this term can be extended by another 20 working days.